CodingCellist/learning_gem5/part1/cache_config.rst

 We can't directly connect the L1 caches to the L2 cache since the L2 cache only expects a single port to connect to it.
 Therefore, we need to create an L2 bus to connect our L1 caches to the L2 cache.
-The, we can use our helper function to connect the L1 caches to the L2 bus.
+We can use our helper function to connect the L1 caches to the L2 bus.

 .. code-block:: python